neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 ### Getting Your Data Files Ready

 - As before, stop Neo4j and delete the existing `graph.db` folder in the `PATH_TO_NEO4J/data` directory
-- When you start Neo4j again, it will detect the absence of the `graph.db` folder and generate a blank one
+- Start Neo4j again; it will detect the absence of the `graph.db` folder and generate a blank one
 - Prepare and organize your own data into .csv files.
 Refer to the `csv` folder in this tutorial's repository for the files used to build the _Movie_ database

   - Each node should have a unique ID